 Community college campuses were home to many festive gatherings this holiday season, getting in on the holiday action.
-From festive concerts to service projects designed for the season, these schools are showing their students what the winter months are all about.
-Check out the fun, festive and family-oriented events available at some community colleges around the country.
+From festive concerts to service projects designed for the season, these schools show their students what the winter months are.
+Check out the fun, festive, family-oriented events available at some community colleges around the country.

 Shop ‘til You Drop at Community College Craft Fairs

 Arts and crafts abound at community colleges this time of year, offering Christmas shoppers the opportunity to pick up something truly unique for friends and family members.
-Auburn Pub reports that Cayuga Community College in Auburn, New York, recently hosted its annual Holiday Festival Craft Show, which features handmade clothing and accessories, holiday decorations and fresh baked goods.
-The show is celebrating its 39th year in style, with live entertainment and food vendors to keep everyone in the holiday spirit.
+Auburn Pub reports that Cayuga Community College in Auburn, New York, recently hosted its annual Holiday Festival Craft Show, which features handmade clothing and accessories, holiday decorations, and fresh baked goods.
+The show celebrates its 39th year in style, with live entertainment and food vendors to keep everyone in the holiday spirit.

 Say “Cheese” at Mott Community College